-An alternate method of removing the seal assembly is to slide the seal plate and seal assembly off the shaft as a single unit.
+Slide the seal plate and stationary seal components off the shaft as a single unit.
 Place the seal plate on a flat surface with the impeller side down.
-Use a suitable sized dowel to press the seal components and oil seal from the seal plate.
+Remove the nuts (37) and separate the seal clamp (17) and stationary portion of the seal from the seal plate.